ruslo/CGold/docs/tutorials/variables/regular.rst

 Create list
 ===========

 Some commands can treat variable as list.
-In this case string value splitted into elements separated by ``;``.
+In this case string value split into elements separated by ``;``.
 Command ``set`` can create such lists:

 .. literalinclude:: /examples/usage-of-variables/list/CMakeLists.txt